nsg/immich-distribution/README.md

 psql -h 127.0.0.1 -U postgres
 ```

+## External Sync

+The sync service is an extension written to connect external synchronization services to Immich, like for example Syncthing or Nextcloud.
+For more information read [SYNC.md](SYNC.md).

 ## Contribute

 Feel free to contribute changes and open issues.
 I will happily merge changes that do not change the scope of this project.
 An easy way to help me are: